-- if the target is a directory, the source entry is moved into that directory - a 'BadParameter' exception is thrown if the source is a directory and the 'Recursive' flag is not set. - a 'BadParameter' exception is thrown if the source is not a directory and the 'Recursive' flag is set. - if the target lies in a non-existing part of the name space, a 'DoesNotExist' exception is thrown, unless the 'CreateParents' flag is given - then that part of the name space must be created. - if the target already exists, it will be overwritten if the 'Overwrite' flag is set, otherwise it is an 'AlreadyExists' exception. - if the instance points at an symbolic link, the source is not dereferenced before moving, unless the 'Dereference' flag is given.
+- a 'BadParameter' exception is thrown if the source is a directory and the 'Recursive' flag is not set. - a 'BadParameter' exception is thrown if the source is not a directory and the 'Recursive' flag is set. - if the target lies in a non-existing part of the name space, a 'DoesNotExist' exception is thrown, unless the 'CreateParents' flag is given - then that part of the name space MUST be created. - if the target already exists, it will be overwritten if the 'Overwrite' flag is set, otherwise it is an 'AlreadyExists' exception. - if the instance points at an symbolic link, the source is not dereferenced before moving, unless the 'Dereference' flag is given.
 If derefencing is impossible (e.g. on a broken link), an 'IncorrectState' exception is thrown. - other flags are not allowed, and cause a 'BadParameter' exception. - the default flags are 'None' (0). - similar to 'mv' as defined by POSIX.